Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "‘Course I am!
 I happen ‘ta *like* the lil’ fella!
 An’ you two would make a cute couple!
 He’s tough an’ determined and creative as *balls,* an’ ‘yer industrious, *super* smart, *beautiful..."*

 Earnest praise always felt good of course, but it felt doubly so coming from Daar.
 He was a Stoneback and they never lied. *Ever.* He wasn’t one to sugar-coat things either.
-To be called *beautiful* and *smart* by someone like him…
+To be called *beautiful* and *smart* by someone like him...

 That didn’t mean she couldn’t tease him, though.
 She knew exactly the jab to take.